 Colin, who had been furloughed from work as a result of the coronavirus, realised something could be done to help.
 Colin formulated a plan to help our frontline workers, and as a result, the Frontline Face Shields Project was born.

 What is the Frontline Face Shields Project?

 In March 2020, Colin began working day and night to produce free PPE for frontline workers.
 Using his small home 3D printer, he produced dozens of protective face shields and other PPE.
-The project soon grew and gained the support of 70 more volunteers and help from local businesses.
+The project soon grew and gained the support of over 100 volunteers and help from local businesses.
 The team went from producing 600 face shields per week to over a thousand shields per day!

 However, the project hit a slight snag when volunteers realised there was a huge amount of plastic waste being generated.
 As a result, the volunteers at Frontline Face Shields sought help from the local community to repurpose this waste.

 Max Marriner, one of the volunteers at Frontline Face Shields, comments: